Chapter 6 : Chapter VI

 “This seems to have worked,” said Godric.

 “Until the children find another way, that is,” said Rowena.
-“I can’t decide whether I’m annoyed or very proud of them.
-I hate that they’re playing that game, but I do like to see such determination and creativity to accomplish their goals.”
+“I cannot decide whether I am annoyed or very proud of them.
+I hate that they are playing that game, but I do like to see such determination and creativity to accomplish their goals.”

 Godric laughed.
 “That is true.
 If only they had safer goals than trying to catch falling rocks with their heads.”

-“They’re children,” said Rowena, shrugging.
-“I can only hope they’ll grow out of this phase before they hurt themselves.
-Anyway, I’ve decided not to push my broomstick rule, because you’re right – the problem isn’t flying broomsticks.
-If it wasn’t that, they’d have something else to distract them.
-And if it’s one or the other, I daresay I’d much prefer ordinary flying to Creaothceann.”
+“They are children,” said Rowena, shrugging.
+“I can only hope they will grow out of this phase before they hurt themselves.
+Anyway, I have decided not to push my broomstick rule, because you are right – the problem is not flying broomsticks.
+If not for that, they would undoubtedly have something else to distract them.
+And if it must be one or the other, I daresay I would much prefer ordinary flying to Creaothceann.”

 Historical notes: If anyone is wondering about Rowena Ravenclaw not changing her name when she married… From what I can tell, surnames were not common in the early Middle Ages and often people just had a first name then “of (a place)” – but Rowena had a surname, so Helena kept the name Ravenclaw from her mother.